lmc2179/lmc2179.github.io/drafts/top_trains.md

 [plot of all the lines]

-We can also compute the % growth since the first observation

-[Show them as % growth]

 Okay, that's a little bit busy.
 Let's look at the summary table

 |    | line   |     |